LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_getContracts

-Get relay supported all contracts.
-The result struct is map[delegateAddress] List(loopringProtocol)
+Get all relay-supported contracts.
+The result is map[delegateAddress] List(loopringProtocol)

 ##### Parameters
 no input params.